SMControl/SM_SS/README.md

 # SmartServer Setup and Monitor

+**This is a Public Repository**

-Tool to create a scheduled task that runs a batch script that keeps SmartServer running.
+Tool to create a scheduled task that runs a batch script to keep SmartServer running.

 ## Requirements